ainefairbrother/ensemblQueryR/README.md

 ## 1. Query LD metrics for a window around a variant

-For one query variant, get all variants in LD using `ensemblQueryLDwithSNPwindow`.
+Get all variants in LD with one query variant using `ensemblQueryLDwithSNPwindow`.
+This function constrains the query by taking a minimum r-squared cut-off (`r2`), D-prime (`d.prime`) and window size around the variant in kilobases (`window.size`).

 ``` r
 ensemblQueryR::ensemblQueryLDwithSNPwindow(rsid="rs3851179",